-Want people to stop and admire your photography?
-Want your image to nearly pop off the wall and say “LOOK AT ME!!!”
+What makes people stop and admire your photography?
+What makes your image pop off the wall and say “LOOK AT ME!!!”

-High contrast can help you do it!
+High contrast photos have a way of doing both those things!
 There are 3 different kinds of contrast in photography: High, Normal, and Low.

 Low contrast means that there is very little value change.
 It could be that the the light is mostly dark, mostly grays OR mostly light.
-The key is that there is not a lot of contrast in low contrast.
+The key is that there is not a lot of contrast in low contrast photos.

 Normal contrast means that there are some bright lights, many mid tones, and some darker tones.
 This type of contrast will likely make up the bulk of your photos.